Gambit (1966 film): Plot

 Aspiring Cockney cat burglar Harry Tristan Dean and his sculptor friend Emile Fournier discover exotic Eurasian showgirl Nicole Chang in a crowded Hong Kong nightclub.
 Nicole bears an uncanny resemblance both to the late wife of the world's richest man, an Arab named Ahmad Shahbandar, as well as to a priceless bust statue of an ancient Chinese Empress, Li Su, owned by the tycoon in tribute to his dead bride.

 Harry and Emile need Nicole for a scheme to steal the Li Su, replacing it with a copy created by Emile.
 Harry's explanation to Emile of the caper is supposedly "flawless"—played out onscreen with Nicole meekly obeying instructions without saying a single word.
 The plot hinges on Shahbandar's being enticed by Nicole to invite them to his private penthouse where his art collection is stored.

 In reality, Harry's plot fails his imagined scenario in almost every detail.
 Nicole—who expresses her skepticism freely—questions the suspicious offer of $5,000 for an unspecified "job", but is convinced by the offer of an "authentic" British passport.

 Arriving in the Middle Eastern city of Dammuz, Harry and Nicole, assuming the identities of Sir Harold Dean and Lady Nicole Dean, check into Shahbandar's hotel, where Shahbandar lives in the penthouse.
 Now learning of her resemblance to Shahbandar's dead bride, Nicole is skeptical that the tycoon will be fooled by such obvious bait.
-Shahbandar immediately discovers Harry's deceitfulness, ostensibly only playing along with Harry and Nicole to see what they are plotting, but he cannot resist the bait.
+Shahbandar immediately discovers Harry's deceitfulness, ostensibly only playing along with Harry and Nicole to see what they are plotting, but he cannot resist the challenge.

 Inviting them to lunch, Shahbandar grants Nicole's wish to see his fabulous private quarters, giving Harry the opportunity to case the premises and learn that the statue is guarded by a sophisticated electronic device.
 Nicole is aghast when she learns what Harry wants to steal but goes along because she is falling in love with him.

 Shahbandar invites them to dinner; Harry refuses but persuades Nicole to accept so she will occupy Shahbandar while he steals the statue.
 At a nightclub, Nicole realizes that Shahbandar suspects them and slips away to warn Harry under a pretense that keeps Shahbandar waiting.
 Working together, they remove the statue without triggering the alarm, but afterwards Nicole accidentally triggers the alarm by exuberantly crossing the electronic beam when Harry declares he loves her.